scraggo/scraggo.github.io/content/blog/music/thinkertoys-generate-art-and-business-ideas/index.md

 - Keep an idea log: Capture everything!
 Jot down snippets, sketches, or even seemingly nonsensical thoughts.
 Your log becomes a treasure trove of potential, waiting to be revisited and refined.
 - Save judgment for later: When capturing ideas, silence your inner critic.
 Quantity matters at this stage.
 Let every thought, however wild, find its place on the page.

-_Gaps filled in_: 1) Stop judging and throwing away ideas in the generation phase.
+_My takeaways_: 1) Stop judging and throwing away ideas in the generation phase.
 2) Live it - be creative regularly, ideally daily.

 ### The well-defined challenge